-- Deal 13 cards each from a 52-card pack and stack the rest court down.
+- Deal 13 cards each from a 52-card pack and stack the rest face down.

-- Starting with the non-dealer, you each in turn play a card court up to the table, announce
+- Starting with the non-dealer, you each in turn play a card face up to the table, announce

 the total numerical value of all cards so far played, and draw a replacement from stock.

 The cards so played form an overlapping row of cards called the Caterpillar.
 A completed